vantage6/.github/README.md

-# .github
+# Overview
-Default configuration of Github templates for vantage6's other repositories
+This repository exists to share Github templates with all repositories in this organization, rather than defining separate templates for all repositories.